Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Option 3 — Skilled Migration Visas

-• Subclass 189 — Skilled Independent (points-tested, no sponsor)
+• Subclass 189 — Skilled Independent (points-tested)

-• Subclass 190 — State/Territory Nominated (adds 5 points)
+• Subclass 190 — State Nominated (+5 points)

-• Subclass 491 — Skilled Work Regional (leads to PR via SC 191 after 3 years)
+• Subclass 491 — Skilled Work Regional (PR via 191 after 3 years)

-• Subclass 482 / 186 — Employer Sponsored (fastest for some)
+• Subclass 482 / 186 — Employer Sponsored

 Plan from Day One

-Option 4 — Study Strategy for Maximum Stay
+Option 4 — Study for Maximum Stay

 • Faster PR timelines in many regional states